danny244/Marshall-sass/README.md

 ![Website image](https://github.com/danny244/Marshall-sass/blob/main/public/Screenshot%202024-08-12%20175948.png?raw=true)

+## Testing interactively
+When testing interactively, use a card number, such as 4242 4242 4242 4242.
+Enter the card number in the Dashboard or in any payment form.

+- Use a valid future date, such as 12/34.
+- Use any three-digit CVC (four digits for American Express cards).
+- Use any value you like for other form fields.

 ## Features

 - **Create and Manage Notes:** Effortlessly create, edit, delete, and organize your notes in one place.